These are our expectations for students in our Foundations series of courses (Rope 201, 301 and 401).

 Website & Educational Resources

 We make much of the content on this site freely and publicly available.
-Students are free to share those materials with anyone as they see fit.
+Students are free to share those materials with anyone as they see fit (under the Creative Commons BY-SA license).

 While we do allow students to take pictures or videos of their own tying, those images and videos must not contain any identifiable parts of another person without that person’s explicit consent.

-Violation of either of these expectations will result in immediate removal from the course.
+Violation of either of these expectations will result in immediate removal from the course and will likely carry community-wide consequences as we are in close contact with other groups, event-organizers, and facilities.

 Termination & Refunds